eclipse-vertx/vert.x/wsver-0002/core_manual_js.md

 ### Creating an HTTP Server

-To create an HTTP server you simply create an instance of vertx.net.HttpServer.
+To create an HTTP server you invoke the `createHttpServer` function on the vertx instance.

-    var server = new vertx.HttpServer();
+    var server = vertx.createHttpServer();

 ### Start the Server Listening

 To tell that server to listen for incoming requests you use the `listen` method:

-    var server = new vertx.HttpServer();
+    var server = vertx.createHttpServer();

     server.listen(8080, 'myhost');